-The 5G standardization process is highly innovative and complex.
-Ericsson’s pioneering research and early collaborations with academia and other industries provide essential input for developing a standard that meets the needs of different industries, and the society.
+The 5G standardization process is complex and highly innovative.
+With pioneering research and early collaborations with academia and other industries, we have developed and contributed to a standard that meets the needs of different industries and the society.

-- 5G new radio (NR) enabling very aggressive radio interface performance targets thanks to flexible and scalable numerology compatible with LTE and ultra-lean transmissions
+- 5G New Radio (NR) – will enable aggressive radio interface performance targets.
+This is made possible by our flexible and scalable numerology, which is compatible with LTE and ultra-lean transmissions

-- 5G security with improved subscriber untraceability, protection of subscriber identities and subscriber privacy as well as flexible identity management where different types of credentials can co-exist and function over a variety of access types
+- 5G security – will improve subscriber untraceability, protection of subscriber identities and subscriber privacy.
+It also creates flexible identity management where different types of credentials can co-exist and function over a variety of access types

-- 5G sustainability with a fundamental change of design principles from "always on" to "always available" for high energy savings
+- 5G sustainability – will introduce a fundamental change of design principles from "always on" to "always available" resulting in high energy savings

-- 5G core with the concept of network slicing and distributed cloud for business environment that is significantly different from that of today
+- 5G core – will with the concept of network slicing and distributed cloud adapt to business environments that is significantly different from the business environment of today

 5G radio access

-The capabilities of 5G wireless access must extend far beyond previous generations of mobile communication and will be realized by the New Radio (NR) 5G standardization as well as the evolution of the existing LTE standard.
+5G wireless capabilities are expected to extend far beyond previous generations of mobile communication.
+And NR 5G standardization, along with the evolution of the existing LTE standard, will help achieve the same.
 The aim of 5G is much wider than enhanced mobile broadband and will have to meet aggressive performance targets.
 Some of the key technology components to reach these targets include flexible numerology and ultra-lean transmissions.

 Flexible numerology with x*15kHz sub-carriers will result in good co-existence with LTE and NB-IoT, as well as very low latencies.
 Ultra-lean design enables future-proof and self-contained data transmissions as well as reduced interference to neighbor sites.
 The latter implies higher overall system capacity and enables higher end-user data rates as this would otherwise be limited by the interference from the "un-necessary" interference from the neighbor sites.
-The first version of NR will be ready by the end of 2017 but the thinking behind started a long time ago.
+The first version of NR was ready by the end of 2017, but the planning of the same started a long time ago.

 Find out more:

-Ericsson is driving next-generation core networks in the 5G standardization for business environments that is significantly different from that of today.
-One example is Ericsson's introduction of the concept network slicing, enabling operators to provide customized networks for different business purposes.
+Ericsson is driving next-generation core networks in the 5G standardization for business environments, making it noticeably advanced from today's networks.
+One example in Ericsson's 5G core is the concept of network slicing providing significant enhancements to address new business opportunities.
 Another example is the introduction of, what we call, distributed cloud infrastructure.
-New industrial grade, data-intensive applications create the need for more decentralized infrastructure with compute and storage closer to the end customer or device.
-There are many reasons for this not only latency related, it is also about regulatory compliance, resilience, and network scalability.
+Industries are changing and with that data-intensive applications are changing too.
+We see a need to create a more decentralized infrastructure with compute and storage closer to the end customer, or the device.
+There are many reasons for this, which are not only latency related but also about regulatory compliance, resilience, and network scalability.

 Find out more:

-Ericsson is making sure 5G networks are even better protecting subscriber identity and privacy.
-One example is Ericsson's solution to improve subscriber untraceability, based on asymmetric encryption methods and by this Ericsson laid the ground for improved privacy in the 5G standardization.
-Another example is Ericsson's work to ensure that secure identities for IoT solutions become available to users and developers across different sectors and ecosystems.
-This by an implementation of flexible identity management where different types of credentials suitable for constrained or more powerful devices can co-exist and function over a variety of access types also including secure storage technologies of credentials in devices.
+Better privacy and identity protection of subscribers is becoming more and more important for every organization that deals with personal date.
+5G networks can further enhance security; one example is Ericsson's solution to improve subscriber untraceability, based on asymmetric encryption methods.
+By this, Ericsson laid the ground for improved privacy in the 5G standardization.
+We are also working to ensure that secure identities for IoT solutions become available to users and developers across different sectors and ecosystems.
+This we do by implementing flexible identity management, where different types of credentials suitable for constrained or more powerful devices can co-exist.
+Moreover, it will also function over a variety of access types – including secure storage technologies of credentials in devices.

 Find out more: